-Two of the best-known academic researchers on goal setting, Edwin A. Locke and Gary P. Latham, summarized 35 years of empirical research on goal-setting theory in an article in American Psychologist.
-Their findings can help you set achievable goals to push yourself or motivate your agents.
+Two well-known academic researchers on goal setting, Edwin A. Locke and Gary P. Latham, summarized 35 years of research on goal-setting in American Psychologist.
+Use their findings to help set achievable goals for you or your agents.

 Locke and Latham found that setting specific, difficult goals consistently led to higher performance than urging people to do their best.
 And performance only leveled off or decreased when the limits of a person’s ability were reached or the commitment to the goal ended.
 For example, your goals for lead generation should include a number you’ll hit in a certain duration, which will stretch your abilities.